FourBob/ikea-led-obegraensad/README.md

 - Shows a large moon disc with the illuminated portion bright and the shadow side dimmed
 - Uses WeatherService (wttr.in) to fetch moon_phase and moon_illumination
-- Aspect-corrected rendering so the moon appears circular on non-square panels
+- Aspect-corrected rendering so the moon appears circular on non-square panels (config via DISPLAY_ASPECT_YX)
 - Falls back to a loading indicator until data is available

    - Check the log for missing libraries.

+### Arcade Sprites: Aspect-corrected rendering

+- Sprites are vertically compressed during drawing to compensate for non-square pixel ratio
+- Toggle via ARCADE_SPRITES_ASPECT_CORRECT (1=on, default) and set DISPLAY_ASPECT_YX accordingly
+- Keeps sprites fully visible and reduces “gestreckt” look

      - Use the **Libraries** icon in PlatformIO to install required libraries.
    - Repeat `Clean` and `Build` until the build succeeds.